Publish a customer event using projects

 - Does it lead to the customer event detail page?

-- Fill in the form and make sure that you are directed to the thank you-page.
+- Fill in the form and ensure you are directed to the thank you page.

 - Go to the overview and select all items by pressing Shift and selecting the top and the bottom items.

-- From the context menu of one the items, choose Ready to publish and all items are ready to be published.
+- From the context menu of one of the items, choose Ready to publish, and all items are ready to be published.

 - Select Options > Schedule Items for Publish in the overview.

 - Select 1 August at 11 AM and click Select.

-You cannot edit scheduled versions of items that are part of a project.
-If you need to publish the start page before the scheduled version is published, you need to create a new draft and then publish that.
-To incorporate the same changes into the scheduled project version of the start page, you must remove the scheduling, edit the content and then re-set the scheduling.
+You cannot edit scheduled versions of items in a project.
+If you need to publish the start page before the scheduled version is published, you need to create a draft and then publish that.
+To incorporate the same changes into the scheduled project version of the start page, you must remove the scheduling, edit the content, and then re-set the scheduling.

 Manage multiple content language versions using projects

 This example creates a page with a registration form block for an event.
-The included items need to be available in English (the original website language), French and German, and you will manage the translation using a project.
+The included items must be available in English (the original website language), French, and German, and you will manage the translation using a project.

 - Create a project and name it Spring Meeting.